Analyzing Use of High Privileges on Android: An Empirical Case Study of Screenshot and Screen Recording Applications: Empirical Case Study

-Unlike what we have done in case study of app I, only static analysis is not adequate to find the protocol that used for communication between ``\textit{No Root Screentshot It}'' and proxy.
-In order to unveil what kind of command that the app has sent to the proxy to take screenshot and how they interact with each other, a dynamic analysis technique called ``hooking'' was brought in this project.

-Hooking system APIs on Android could be enabled by using a framework known as \textit{Xposed} on a rooted device.
-By reading the decompiled code during the static analysis, the communication between proxy and app has been found conducted through socket channel of Android.
-Therefore, the monitoring of the socket channel during the communication between app and proxy could be done by writing a module based on Xposed framework which hook all the socket channel related packet data IO functions.
+~\\ Unlike what we have done in case study of app I, only static analysis is not adequate to find the protocol that used for communication between the app II ``\emph{No Root Screentshot It}'' and its proxy.
+In order to unveil what kind of command that the app sends to the proxy to take screenshot and how they interact with each other, a dynamic analysis technique called ``hooking'' is adopted in this project.
+Hooking system APIs on Android could be enabled by using a framework known as \emph{Xposed} on a rooted device.
+By reading the decompiled code during the static analysis, the communication between the proxy and app has been found carry out through the socket channel.
+Therefore, the monitoring of the socket channel during the communication between the proxy and app could be done by writing a module based on Xposed framework which hooks all the socket channel related packet data IO functions in specific source codes.

-After deploying the Xposed module named ``hookNoRootScreenshotIt'', all the necessary data have been logged and printed out during the IO operation of the socket channel.
-The control flow of the app and proxy communication has been finally unveiled and shown in Figure \ref{fig:processDiagramEdward}.
+After implementing and deploying our Xposed module named ``\emph{hookNoRoot- ScreenshotIt}'', all the necessary data has been logged and printed out during the IO operation of the socket channel.
+The control flow of the app and proxy communication is finally unveiled and shown in Fig.~\ref{fig:processDiagramEdward}.

-\subsubsection{App III -- ``FREE screen recorder NO ROOT''}
+\subsection{App III -- ``FREE screen recorder NO ROOT''}

-In addition to screenshot apps, a screen recording app named ``\textit{FREE screen recorder NO ROOT}'' has also been analysed in this project.
-According to the description on the Google Play Store, this app could enable users to record their screen regardless of which app or activity is on the top of stack, and then export the video recorded as MP4 format.
+In addition to those 2 screenshot apps, a screen recording app ``\emph{FREE screen recorder NO ROOT}'' has also been investigated in this paper.
+According to the description on Google Play Store, this app could enable users to record their screen regardless of which app or activity is on the top of stack, and then export the recorded video in MP4 format.
 The entire process doesn't request users to root their devices.